 Because Cotara® targets brain tumors from the inside out, it is a novel treatment dissimilar from other drugs in development for this disease.
 Some products in development may compete with Cotara® should they become approved for marketing.
-These products include, but are not limited to CDX-110, a peptide vaccine under development by Celldex.
-Merck KGaA is evaluating cilengitide in newly diagnosed GBM patients.
-AstraZeneca is developing cediranib for patients with recurrent GBM.
+These products include, but are not limited to: Neuradiab, a radiolabeled anti-tenascin monoclonal antibody sponsored by Bradmer Pharmaceuticals, CDX-110, a peptide vaccine under development by Celldex, cilengitide in newly diagnosed GBM patients being evaluated by Merk KGaA, and cediranib for patients with recurrent GBM being developed by AstraZeneca.
 In addition, oncology products marketed for other indications such as Gleevec® (Novartis), Tarceva® (Genentech/OSI), Avastin® (Genentech) and Nexavar® (Bayer), are being tested in clinical trials for the treatment of brain cancer.

-Bavituximab for the treatment of advanced solid cancers is currently in a Phase I clinical trial in the U.S. In addition, during November 2007, we announced that our Phase II protocol filed in the Republic of Georgia received approval to treat patients with metastatic breast cancer in combination with chemotherapy.
-We have also filed two separate Phase II protocols in India to treat patients with non-small cell lung cancer in combination with chemotherapy and patients with metastatic breast cancer in combination with chemotherapy.
+Bavituximab for the treatment of advanced solid cancers is currently in a Phase I clinical trial in the U.S. In addition, during November 2007, we announced that our Phase II protocol filed in the Republic of Georgia received approval to treat patients with breast cancer in combination with chemotherapy.
+In January 2008, this Phase II study was open for enrollment.
+We also recently received approval during January 2008 for two separate Phase II protocols filed in India to treat patients with non-small cell lung cancer in combination with chemotherapy and patients with breast cancer in combination with chemotherapy.
 There are a number of possible competitors with approved or developmental targeted agents used in combination with standard chemotherapy for the treatment of cancer, including but not limited to, Avastin® by Genentech, Inc., Gleevec® by Novartis, Tarceva® by OSI Pharmaceuticals, Inc. and Genentech, Inc., Erbitux® by ImClone Systems Incorporated and Bristol-Myers Squibb Company, Rituxan® and Herceptin® by Biogen Idec Inc. and Genentech, Inc., and VectibixTM by Amgen.
 There are a significant number of companies developing cancer therapeutics using a variety of targeted and non-targeted approaches.
 A direct comparison of these potential competitors will not be possible until bavituximab advances to later-stage clinical trials.

 In addition, we have completed Phase Ia single-dose and Phase Ib multiple dose clinical trials evaluating bavituximab for the treatment of HCV.
-In addition, we recently initiated a Phase I study in HCV patients co-infected with HIV over a longer dosing period.
+We also initiated a Phase I study in HCV patients co-infected with HIV over a longer dosing period.
 Bavituximab is a first-in-class approach for the treatment of HCV.
 We are aware of no other products in development targeting phosphatidylserine as a potential therapy for HCV.
-There are a number of companies that have products approved and on the market for the treatment of HCV, including but not limited to: Peg-Intron® (pegylated interferon-alpha-2b), Rebetol® (ribavirin), and Intron-A (interferon-alpha-2a), which are marketed by Schering-Plough Corporation, and Pegasys® (pegylated interferon-alpha-2a), Copegus® (ribavirin USP) and Roferon-A® (interferon-alpha-2a), which are marketed by Roche Pharmaceuticals, and Infergen® (interferon alfacon-1) now marketed by Valeant Pharmaceuticals International.
+There are a number of companies that have products approved and on the market for the treatment of HCV, including but not limited to: Peg-Intron® (pegylated interferon-alpha-2b), Rebetol® (ribavirin), and Intron-A (interferon-alpha-2a), which are marketed by Schering-Plough Corporation, and Pegasys® (pegylated interferon-alpha-2a), Copegus® (ribavirin USP) and Roferon-A® (interferon-alpha-2a), which are marketed by Roche Pharmaceuticals, and Infergen® (interferon alfacon-1) now marketed by Three Rivers Pharmaceuticals, LLC.
 First line treatment for HCV has changed little since alpha interferon was first introduced in 1991.
 The current standard of care for HCV includes a combination of an alpha interferon (pegylated or non-pegylated) with ribavirin.
 This combination therapy is generally associated with considerable toxicity including flu-like symptoms, hematologic changes and central nervous system side effects including depression.
 It is not uncommon for patients to discontinue alpha interferon therapy because they are unable to tolerate the side effects of the treatment.